401(k): Contribution deferral limits

 Plans which are set up under section 401(k) can also have employer contributions that cannot exceed other regulatory limits.
 Employer matching contributions can be made on behalf of designated Roth contributions, but the employer match must be made on a pre-tax basis.

 Some plans also have a profit-sharing provision where employers make additional contributions to the account and may or may not require matching contributions by the employee.
 These additional contributions may or may not require a matching employee contribution to earn them.
 As with the matching funds, these contributions are also made on a pre-tax basis.

 There is also a maximum 401(k) contribution limit that applies to all employee and employer 401(k) contributions in a calendar year.
 This limit is the section 415 limit, which is the lesser of 100% of the employee's total pre-tax compensation or $56,000 for 2019, or $57,000 in 2020.
 For employees over 50, the catch-up contribution limit is also added to the section 415 limit.

 Governmental employers in the United States (that is, federal, state, county, and city governments) are currently barred from offering 401(k) retirement plans unless the retirement plan was established before May 1986.
 Governmental organizations may set up a section 457(b) retirement plan instead.
 IRS Raises 2022 401(k) Contribution Limit to $20,500, a $1,000 boost from 2021 contribution limits.

 Contribution deadline

-For a corporation, or LLC taxed as a corporation, contributions must be made by the end of a calendar year.
+For a corporation, or an LLC taxed as a corporation, contributions must be made by the end of a calendar year.
 For a sole proprietorship, partnership, or an LLC taxed as a sole proprietorship, the deadline for depositing contributions is generally the personal tax filing deadline (April 15, or September 15 if an extension was filed).